-Dating a widow may come with a different set of challenges than dating an unmarried or a divorced lady.
-If you happened to meet a widowed woman, having doubts about your future prospects together is normal.
+Dating a widow may come with different challenges than dating an unmarried or divorced lady.
+Having doubts about your prospects together is normal if you meet a widowed woman.
 Will you be fighting a ghost at every turn?
 Will she be able to fall in love with you despite still being in love with her deceased spouse?
 Are there any red flags to watch out for when dating a widow?
-These questions are probably spinning in your head right now while you are debating if dating a widow is hard and if you should pursue a romantic relationship with her.
+These questions are probably spinning in your head while you debate whether dating a widow is hard and if you should pursue a romantic relationship with her.

 After my close friend’s disastrous dating debacle too soon after her husband passed, I put together a list of things you should know before you start dating a widow.